maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 Applying a simple transition to route changes in a Vue.js application is pretty straight forward.
 But things can become tricky very quickly if you want to combine multiple complex page transitions in one application.

-The Vue.js transition component is very powerful out of the box and you can make your code a lot cleaner by wrapping it in your own custom transition component.
+The Vue.js transition component is very powerful out of the box, and you can make your code a lot cleaner by wrapping it in your custom transition component.